Huntington Station Grand Jury Lawyer

 NeBoth the federal and New York constitutions require the use of grand juries for “capital” or “infamous” crimes or violations.
 In everyday language, grand juries are required when the government wants to charge someone with a felony.

 Grand juries meet in secret, and they vote whether sufficient evidence exists for a felony indictment.
 When there is an indictment, it is called a “true bill.”
-When the grand jury doesn’t vote to support an indictment, there is “no true bill.”
+When the same grand jury doesn’t vote to support an indictment, there is “no true bill.”

 Your Rights as a Defendant in a Suffolk County District Court